tasnim29/spf-checker/README.md

 ### Limitations

--When you click the expanded spf records means when you click include and it will expand , you will see some expanded spf records.But then again when you search another domain, the expanded spf records will remain in display.
-This is a UI state management issue.This can be fixed.

 -DNS results depend on Google DNS availability.

--No backend — all logic runs on the client side.
+-No backend all logic runs on the client side.